zyrch/Servers-in-C/README.md

 # Concurrent servers in c

-Imlementation of concurrent severs in c from scratch using [this awesome blog](https://eli.thegreenplace.net/2017/concurrent-servers-part-1-introduction/) as a template.
+Imlementation of concurrent severs in c from scratch using [this awesome blog](https://eli.thegreenplace.net/2017/concurrent-servers-part-1-introduction/) as a tutorial.

 ### Project Structure